department-of-veterans-affairs/vets-website/_disability/6-agent-orange-non-hodgkins.md

 <div markdown="1">

-Non-Hodgkin's lymphoma is a type of cancer of the lymph glands and other lymphatic tissue – a part of the body's immune system that helps to fight infection and disease.
+Non-hodgkin's lymphoma is a type of cancer of the lymph glands and other lymphatic tissue—a part of the body's immune system that helps to fight infection and disease.

-Signs of Non-Hodgkin’s lymphoma include:
+Signs of non-Hodgkin’s lymphoma include:

 - Swollen, painless lymph nodes in the neck, armpit, or groin
 - Fever